donnamcmaster/mcboots/readme.txt

 == Description ==

 McBoots is a parent theme based on the Bootstrap 3 framework.
-It borrows heavily from Underscores (_s), UnderStrap (_strap), Roots/Sage, and the purely functional code of Cully Larson.
-But you can blame Donna McMaster for anything that doesn't work right.

 == Installation ==